/*

 /**

-* The key used to determine the command String
+* The key used to determine the command String for the

-that will be created when an
+* ActionEvent that will be created when an

-is going to be notified as the result of
+* Action is going to be notified as the result of

-* residing in a Keymap
+* residing in a Keymap associated with a

-* JComponent
+* JComponent.

 */